 Like the UK, PlayStation saw searches more than double in April compared to February, whilst Xbox recorded the lowest increase in search volume compared to competitors.
 The Nintendo Switch was the US lockdown console of choice, with a 592% from February to April.

 Due to the increase in demand, consumers have experienced Nintendo Switch shortages across the US and the UK, with the console sold out at most retailers, including Amazon and Game.
 Whilst the console is back in stock and available to buy from the official Nintendo website in the US, it is not yet available in the UK.
 However, despite COVID-19 slowing production lines, PlayStation fans don't need to worry quite yet as Sony is said to still be on track to release PlayStation 5 late 2020, however there may be reduced units available.

 While the UK is reliving their youth through favourite pastime video games, many are reconnecting with online versions of their childhood board games.

 In March, 'online board games' was googled an extra 19,800 times compared to previous months, with 'online board games with friends' searches increasing by 14,171% since February! 'monopoly online' and 'chess online' were both popular searches in the UK with an extra 49,500 extra searches combined in March compared to February.

-Similar traffic was recorded across the pond in the USA with 'play monopoly online with friends' searches increasing 3,015% in March.
+Similar traffic was recorded across the pond in the USA with 'online board games with friends' searches increasing 12,556% from February to March.